stefanZorcic/scaling-book/gpus.md

 $$T_\text{AG or RS comms} = \frac{\text{bytes}}{W_\text{node egress}} = \frac{\text{bytes}}{\text{400e9}}$$

-where Wnode egress is generally 400GB/s for the above H100 network (8x400GB/s IB links egressing each node).
+where $W_\text{node}$ egress is generally 400GB/s for the above H100 network (8x400GB/s IB links egressing each node).
 The cleanest way to picture this is to imagine doing a ring reduction over *every node in the cluster*.
-Because of the fat tree topology, we can always construct a ring with Wnode egress between any two nodes and do a normal reduction.
+Because of the fat tree topology, we can always construct a ring with $W_\text{node}$ egress between any two nodes and do a normal reduction.
 The node-level reduction will never be the bottleneck because it has a higher overall bandwidth and better latency.

 {% details You can see a more precise derivation here. %}